BSF using High Tech Surveillance equipment and sophisticated arms to counter narco terror

 The Border Security Forces along with Indian Army have been continuously countering the terror infiltrations as well as the new challenges like smuggling of arms and narcotics from across the LoC.
 On the 58th raising day of BSF, celebrations were held at the BSF Headquarters in Humhama area of Srinagar.

-The Border Security Forces in Jammu and Kashmir are using High Tech surveillance equipment and sophisticated arms to counter the smuggling of Arms and Ammunition and Narcotics from across the Border.
-The Border Security Forces are deployed on the Line of Control in Northern parts of the Kashmir region.
+The Border Security Force personnel in Jammu and Kashmir are using high tech surveillance equipment and sophisticated arms to counter the smuggling of arms and ammunition and narcotics from across the border.
+The BSF is deployed on the Line of Control in Northern parts of the Kashmir region.

+The BSF along with Indian Army have been continuously countering infiltrations as well as new challenges like smuggling of arms and narcotics from across the LoC.
+On the 58th raising day of BSF, celebrations were held at the BSF Headquarters in Humhama area of Srinagar.

-''The BSF troops deployed at LoC areas respond quickly whenever they receive any intel about the infiltrating terrorists and neutralise all the enemy threats from across the LoC.
-A new challenge has emerged before forces in the shape of drone smuggling of arms and narcotics from across the border and to counter that BSF has adopted anti drone technology and other measures successfully.
+''The BSF troops deployed at LoC areas respond quickly whenever they receive any intel about infiltrating terrorists and neutralise all the enemy threats from across the LoC.
+A new challenge has emerged before forces in the shape of smuggling of arms and narcotics via drones from across the border and to counter that BSF has adopted anti-drone technology and other measures successfully.
 BSF is engaging youth in different programmes and keeping them aware about the ill intentions of terrorists and other enemies including life threatening effects of drugs being smuggled from across the border,'' said IG BSF frontier Kashmir Ashok Yadav.

-The Border Security Force is one of the elite forces in India.
-BSF was raised on 1st Dec 1965 with primary responsibility to safeguard the International Borders.
-The force completed 57 years of its dedicated, distinguished and glorious service to the nation today on 1st Dec’ 2022.
+The BSF, raised on 1st Dec 1965 with primary responsibility to safeguard the International Borders, is one of the elite forces in India.
+It completed 57 years of its dedicated, distinguished and glorious service to the nation on 1st December 2022.